bodastage/bts-ce-docs/installation.rst

 Installation
 =============================
-To simplify the installation and setup process we have leveraged the Docker project.
+To simplify the installation and setup process, the application is distributed in Docker containers.
+Docker is a way to distribute self-contained applications easily.
+We provide Docker images for the Community Edition that you can very easily install and upgrade on your PC, Laptops, or server.
+The docker hub repositories are located at https://hub.docker.com/u/bodastage/

+Follow the steps below to install the application:

 1. Download Docker Community Edition for your platform from https://www.docker.com/community-edition#/download.
 Optionally, install Docker Toolbox depending on your Windows OS version for Windows users.